F-GRPO: Don't Let Your Policy Learn the Obvious and Forget the Rare: Experimental Details

 \subsection{Training Configuration}

 Training uses the verl pipeline~\citep{verl} with sglang~\citep{sglang} for rollout generation, on 16 NVIDIA H100 GPUs with FSDP2~\citep{fsdp}.
-Maximum response lengths are 3072 tokens for Qwen2.5-1.5B-Math and 8192 tokens for other models.
+Maximum response lengths are 4096 tokens for Qwen3-4B-Base and 8192 tokens for the other models.
 Following~\citep{dapo}, we drop the KL-divergence regularization term and use token-mean loss aggregation.
-In all our experiments we use learning rate $1 \times 10^{-6}$ according to \citep{grpo, dapo}.
+Unless otherwise stated, all experiments use learning rate $1 \times 10^{-6}$ according to \citep{grpo, dapo}.

 \textbf{Clipping parameters:} $\epsilon_{\text{low}}{=}0.2$, $\epsilon_{\text{high}}{=}0.2$ for GRPO; $\epsilon_{\text{low}}{=}0.2$, $\epsilon_{\text{high}}{=}0.28$ for DAPO; $\epsilon_{\text{low}}{=}1.0$, $\epsilon_{\text{high}}{=}5.0$ for CISPO, following~\citep{artscaling}.
 Rewards are assigned via math-verify~\citep{math-verify}: 1.0 for correct, 0.0 for incorrect.
 Complete hyperparameters are in Table~\ref{tab:hyperparameters}.